 How much does an average funeral cost?

-The cost of a basic funeral in the UK is currently £4,184, but this figure changes considerably depending on where you live and whether you choose burial or cremation.
-For example, the average cost of a basic funeral in London is £5,235, whereas in North East England the same funeral would cost you £3,826.
+The cost of a basic funeral in the UK is currently £3,953, but this figure changes considerably depending on where you live and whether you choose burial or cremation.
+For example, the average cost of a basic funeral in London is £5,283, whereas in Northern Ireland the same funeral would cost you £3,317.

 Depending on the funeral director you choose, you may be able to pay in instalments or delay payment until money has been released from the estate, but you will need to check this with them when agreeing to the services.